 Securing a future for Deep Geothermal heat – Support our campaign

-REA is leading an industry campaign to secure a long-term future for deep geothermal development here in the UK.
+REA is working to secure a long-term future for deep geothermal development here in the UK.
 The potential for deep geothermal used to heat homes and buildings is significant and closure of the RHI puts at risk those plants that are soon to be developed.
-This campaign seeks to convince Government to provide support after the RHI closes in March 2021 to ensure that these plants get built, thus enabling an industry to be established and through learning, costs for future plant to fall.
+The REA is campaigning to convince Government to provide support after the RHI closes in March 2021 to ensure that these plants get built, thus enabling an industry to be established and through learning, costs for future plant to fall.
+Also, REA is working to ensure deep geothermal retains a viable strike price under the CFD mechanism for power production.

-To convince Government that deep geothermal is important and should be supported, REA have commissioned ARUP to produce a report on the potential for geothermal in the UK, and the socio-economic benefits and carbon savings it will deliver.
+To convince Government that deep geothermal is important and should be supported, REA commissioned ARUP to produce a report on the potential for geothermal in the UK, and the socio-economic benefits and carbon savings it will deliver.
+The report can be found here.

-If your company would like to support the campaign or you would like to know more details, please email [email protected].
+If your company would like to support the REA’s work for the deep geothermal sector by becoming a member, please email [email protected].

 For more detailed information and to find out more about Deep Geothermal technology please see the REA’s Innovative & Strategic Technologies Forum.